joelburton/Javascript2/sorting_hat.md

 ```javascript
 	var studentCount = 0;
 ```
-Now let's look at what gets put in the input field and add it to the student count.
+###Step 3 - A button is identified, clicking noises are heard ###

 To do that, we'll need to make something that responds to a button click, but for that we'll need to **find the button in the DOM**.
 Good thing we gave it an ID.
 IDs are supposed to be unique, so we can target single DOM nodes with them.
 ```javascript
 	var button = document.getElementById("set_student_count");
 ```
 And now we can spy on our button, by adding event listeners to it.
 This is similar to a wiretap, only we don't need a warrant to do it.
-(Ok so it's exactly like a wiretap apparently.)
+(Ok so it's exactly like a wiretap these days apparently.)
 Basically it looks like this:
 ```javascript
 	button.addEventListener(event, function)
 ```
-The first argument is a string name of an event we want to listen to.
+The **first argument** is a string name of an event we want to listen to.
 It should be "click" (with the quotes).
-The second argument is a function.
-We can pass it any function by value, or we can write idomatic javascript by declaring a function right then and there.
+The **second argument** is a function.
+We can pass it any function by value, or we can write *idomatic javascript* by declaring a function right then and there.

 Here's a function being declared in place: